istio/istio.io/content/help/faq/general/how-to-join-slack.md

 ---
-title: How can I join Istio Slack workspace?
+title: How can I join the Istio Slack workspace?
 weight: 180
 ---